dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/path-markup-syntax.md

  You enter each command by using either an uppercase or a lowercase letter: uppercase letters denote absolute values and lowercase letters denote relative values: the control points for that segment are relative to the end point of the preceding example.

 > [!TIP]
 > When sequentially entering more than one command of the same type, you can omit the duplicate command entry; for example, `L 100,200 300,400` is equivalent to `L 100,200 L 300,400`.
-The following table describes the **move** and **draw** commands.

 ### Line Command